 - Mid-April — vs Delhi Capitals (Chepauk, home)

-Whether CSK move quickly to sign a replacement or back their existing squad will likely be decided before the Guwahati fixture.
 The franchise’s overseas arrivals are staggered — Noor Ahmad is already in Chennai, Jamie Overton arrived on March 19, with Dewald Brevis, Matt Henry, Zak Foulkes, and Matthew Short expected by March 22, and Akeal Hosein joining on March 25.

 Sanju Samson, the star of India’s T20 World Cup triumph, also arrived in Chennai on Thursday to join pre-season camp.
 The five-time champions, including MS Dhoni, have been training at the MAC Stadium since March 1 and could hold an intra-squad match on March 23.